Best daily deals

 The best iPhone emulators

-Delta: The only “official” option
+Delta: The first “official” option

 Delta is a favorite among iPhone emulator gamers, and for many reasons.
 The UI is among the best and comes with plenty of features.
 These include multi-system support for NES, SNES, Game Boy, Game Boy Color, Game Boy Advance, Nintendo DS, Nintendo 64, and Sega Genesis.
 It also supports a nice variety of controllers, such as Cboc controllers, PlayStation pads, and even Nintendo Switch peripherals.